fledge-iot/fledge/docs/securing_fledge.rst

 .. note::

-   After setting the Authentication option to Mandatory in the configuration page the Fledge instance should be restarted.
+   After setting the Authentication option to mandatory in the configuration page the Fledge instance should be restarted.

 +-------------------+